Reconsider your need to travel to Egypt due to the threat of terrorist attack and kidnapping.

 There are conservative standards of dress and behaviour in Egypt, particularly for women.
 Dress modestly with your legs and upper arms covered.
 Take care not to offend.
 If in doubt, seek local advice.

 If you're an Australian-Egyptian dual national and you travel to Egypt on your Egyptian passport you will be treated as an Egyptian by the local government.
 This will limit the ability of the Australian Government to provide consular assistance.
 Always travel on your Australian passport.

 Dual nationals living in Egypt for extended periods require proof of Egyptian citizenship, such as a national identification card.

 Male dual nationals who have not undertaken military service aren't generally required to enlist in the armed forces.
-However, they must obtain an exemption certificate either from the nearest
+However, they must get an exemption certificate either from the nearest

 Take out comprehensive travel insurance before you depart to cover overseas medical costs, including medical evacuation.